efren-palacios/duellinks/_posts/content/tournaments/anytime-tournaments/2018-05-03-anytime-tournaments-may.md

 ##### Serenity

 First ever Anytime Tournament after the new Box ([Visions of Ice](/box-reviews/visions-of-ice/)) conquered by Spellbooks!
 This Deck is absolutely insane and is definitely note worthy and one you should look out for.
-This is my personal OTK variant using That Grass Looks Greener.
+This is my personal OTK variant using {That Grass Looks Greener}.
 Once I hit KoG with this deck I will make a detailed guide on how to play this meta breaking deck.

 [deck:Restart](Spellbook Magician of Prophecy; Spellbook Magician of Prophecy; Spellbook Magician of Prophecy; Prophecy Destroyer; Prophecy Destroyer; Prophecy Destroyer; Spellbook of Secrets; Spellbook of Secrets; Spellbook of Secrets; That Grass Looks Greener; That Grass Looks Greener; That Grass Looks Greener; Enemy Controller; Enemy Controller; Enemy Controller; Spellbook Library of the Crescent; Spellbook Library of the Crescent; Spellbook Library of the Crescent; Spellbook of Fate; Spellbook of Fate; Spellbook of Fate; Spellbook of Power; Spellbook of Power; Spellbook of Eternity; Spellbook of Eternity; Spellbook of Eternity; Spellbook of the Master; Spellbook of the Master; Spellbook of the Master; Treacherous Trap Hole)